Griff209/js_eulers/README.md

 The recursive program arrives at a solution by breaking the task into the following pieces:

 1. Build the fibonacci sequence:
-fibonacci() builds the sequence in lines 8-14.
-Each term in the Fibonacci sequence is simply the sum of the preceding two terms. fibonacci() takes the current sequence, stores a copy with Array.prototype.slice(), and produces the next term by popping 2 terms from the copy and summing them.
+Each term in the Fibonacci sequence is simply the sum of the preceding two terms.
+Starting in line 8, fibonacci() takes the current sequence, stores a copy with Array.prototype.slice(), and produces the next term by popping 2 terms from the copy and summing them.
 Operating on a copy as opposed to the original sequence preserves the order and accuracy of the sequence with minimal effort.
-The next term is pushed into the sequence and the function calls itself using the new sequence and a decremented count argument.
-The count parameter is used as a guard against infinite recursion.
+The next term is pushed into the sequence and the function calls itself using the new sequence and a decremented count argument (to guard against infinite recursion).
 This can all be done in an imperative style using loops, but I prefer the elegance and simplicity of the recursive style.
 2a.
 Stop building the sequence when an upper limit on the value of a term is reached:
 2b.
 Stop building the sequence when the designated number of terms has been reached: